Skyscanner/backpack/CONTRIBUTING.md

 </details>

+## Submodules

+`backpack-android` and `backpack-ios` folders are git submodules used solely for documentation.
+They shouldn't be directly used for anything else.

+The documentation build will ensure the local submodules are up to date before using it so there is no need to do any git command directly.
+That being said, from time to time it's good to update the submodules to point to a newer commit so fewer changes will be pulled before each doc build.

+To do the above run `npm run submodules:update` and then `git push origin master`.

 ## And finally..

 If you have any questions at all, don't hesitate to get in touch.
 We love to talk all things Backpack and we look forward to seeing your contribution!